$60.00

 Know a kid who loves to get mail—and have fun?
 Subscribe to Kazoo, and she'll get our latest, ad-free issue delivered straight to her door every quarter.
 We ship worldwide.

-For: Girls, ages 5 to 12, who love to make art
+For: Girls, ages 5 to 12, who have big dreams and high hopes

 International customers are responsible for any customs or VAT fees.